tuxfight3r/puppet_adauth/README.markdown

 ### Prerequisites

-* Networking - Either both machines(AD/Jumpbox) lie on the same subnet or the relevanet firewall ports are open.
+* Networking - Either both machines(AD/Jumpbox) lie on the same subnet or the relevant firewall ports are open.
  (Relevant ports can be found here: http://technet.microsoft.com/en-us/library/dd772723%28v=ws.10%29.aspx )
 * AD Server is prepped with the below steps
 * Requires Puppetlabs Stdlib module